Nikkei rebound gathers pace on hints of U.S., euro zone action

 Risk appetite was also given a lift after a senior U.S. Federal Reserve official said the Fed should ease more to stimulate the domestic economy and tackle the escalating problems in Europe, ahead of Chairman Ben Bernanke's testimony before Congress later on Thursday.

 Chipmakers were among those boosted by an overnight rally in U.S. stocks.
-A gain of 3.4 percent on the PHLX semiconductor index .SOX helped to push up Toshiba Corp (6502.T), Tokyo Electron Ltd (8035.T) and Advantest Corp (6857.T) between 1.9 and 2.4 percent.
+A gain of 3.4 percent on the PHLX semiconductor index helped to push up Toshiba Corp, Tokyo Electron Ltd and Advantest Corp between 1.9 and 2.4 percent.

 Exporters were granted a breather by the weakening yen on talk of an economic stimulus, as the dollar crept back past 79 yen and the euro neared the 100 yen mark.

-Major auto makers Honda Motor Co Ltd (7267.T), Toyota Motor Corp (7203.T) and Nissan Motor Co Ltd (7201.T) climbed between 2 and 3 percent, slightly outperforming the market.
+Major auto makers Honda Motor Co Ltd, Toyota Motor Corp and Nissan Motor Co Ltd climbed between 2 and 3 percent, slightly outperforming the market.

 REBOUND OR RECOVERY?